 Colour is basically categorized into three groups known as primary, secondary, and tertiary colors.

 Primary colors are the basic colors, in other words, they are the first colors on the color wheel.
 Red, Yellow and Blue are known as the primary colors and these colors cannot be mixed with any other color.
 They are used in their original or pure form.

 Mixing of two primary colours gives secondary colours.
 For example:-

 * Blue + Red = Violet

-So over here, Orange, Green and Violet are the secondary colours.
+So over here, Orange, Green and Violet are the secondary colors.

-Mixing of one primary colour with one secondary colour that lie next to each other on the colour wheel gives a tertiary colour.
+Mixing of one primary color with one secondary color that lies next to each other on the color wheel gives a tertiary color.
 For example:-

 * Yellow + Green = Yellow-Green